openactive/feed-normaliser/CONTRIBUTING.md

 If you don't have write access to the repo:

-Changes should be made by forking this repo, then making changes on a branch in your fork.
+Changes should be made by forking this repo, and making changes on a branch in your fork.
+When you're ready to submit your changes for review, open a Pull Request.

 ### Branch naming